ankitasikder/Superman_Website/README.md

 <div align="justified">

-This is a web page of DC Comic's super hero Batman.
-He is one of the most famous superheroes in marvel, dc and other comics.
-Batman or Bruce Wayne, Ceo of Wayne Industries, savior of Gotham has worldwide fans of his wealth, thaughts of justice etc. This webpage is for dc and Batman fans.
+This is a web page of DC Comic's super hero Superman.
+He is one of the most famous superheroes in marvel, dc and other comics.Superman, born Kal-El and legally named Clark Kent, is the last son of Krypton, sent as the dying planet's last hope to Earth, where he grew to become its protector.
+This webpage is for dc and Supebatman fans.
 Everyone likes superheroes and their stories, origines, powers, thaughts.
-So, I have assembled many interesting facts, supercool images and also movie links of Batman Trilogy here.
-The fans and newcomers of dc world can easily know everything about the great super hero Batman.
+So, I have assembled many interesting facts, supercool images and also movie links of  here.
+The fans and newcomers of dc world can easily know everything about the great super hero Superman.
 Here I have added slider of 10 images for getting a very nice view on this character.

 </div>